MRL IS described AS A DEVELOPMENT PROGRAMME - WHAT DOES THAT MEAN?

 So, MRL can be thought of as a series of 'spaces', physical, environmental, intellectual and emotional designed to enable a fundamentally human discovery-driven learning cycle; experiencing, reflecting, thinking and doing.
 This contrasts with 'real life' where there is rarely the opportunity to try things out; this can be particularly true in public authorities, which can be very failure intolerant.
 This desire to 'get it right first time' can also be hard wired into funding regimes and be subtly present in an organisation's internal culture.
 You can think of as an 'offline' practice area where you can try things out and where we encourage benign 'failure'.
 Successful organisations innovate by setting up a 'failure tolerant' internal climate, making spaces for teams where experiment can happen.

 We also know that this discovery process occurs at different speeds for everyone on the Programme, so it has been designed to allow you to revisit topics many times during your 11 month 'MRL year', using your MRL peers, your mentor and the support materials for appropriate help.
 With different speeds go different learning styles, and we take Howard Gardner's 'multiple intelligences' approach seriously.
 For example, financial numbers and making money, aren't everyone's friends, so we approach this vital resilience question from many directions; funding, entrepreneurship, starting and running a business, looking at good and bad financial management.
 You’ll work hands-on in a social enterprise, learn the secrets of running a surplus generating independent museum, meet a businessman or businesswoman and reflect on cultural funding models from other countries.
 We look at virtuoso leadership through music, charismatic leadership through politics, entrepreneurial leadership in business.
 We also look at what can go wrong with governance.
 You'll meet inspiring people and visit inspiring places.
 This multi-layered approach is applied to all the topics the Programme covers, look here to see a typical range from the current Programme.
-Or here to see what the current cohort think of the Programme so far.

 The Programme is structured to help you work with various learning dimensions: